 Every year on the 3rd of February, Japanese people will spread roasted beans while shouting loudly.
-This is the Japanese event "Setsubun" with the purpose of chasing away “Oni”.
-But what are “Oni”?
-Why do Japanese use beans to chase them away?
-Today, we will help you to understand the truth of this mystery.
+This is the Japanese event "Setsubun" which has the purpose of chasing away demons, or "Oni" in Japanese.
+But what are Oni?
+Why do Japanese people use beans to chase them away?
+Today, we will help you to understand the truth of this cultural and mysterious event.

-Although there are various opinions, some opinion says that “Oni” are Gods, some say they are ghosts, while some say “Oni” is the spirit of people who have passed away.
-However, no matter which of these you believe, “Oni” are thought to be a type of bad spirit.
+Although there are various opinions, some opinion says that Oni are Gods, some say they are ghosts, while some say an Oni is the spirit of a person who has passed away.
+However, no matter which of these you believe, Oni are thought to be a type of bad spirit.

 How can “Oni” be chased away with only soybeans?

 Since ancient times, Japan emphasizes the importance of the “five grains” of rice, wheat, millet, hie (barnyard millet), and bean (soybean).
 In the autumn harvesting season, there is also a prayer for “Gokokuhojo” in which people pray for a good harvest of grains.
 Therefore, since “five grains” have such a mysterious power, the Japanese think that it will be powerful enough to chase away Oni.

 Also, it is said that the culture derived from the pronunciation of "bean" (mame) is also the same as "kill the demon" (mame).

 By the way, on the day of “Setsubun”, the Japanese will put the head of a sardine which has a smell that is disliked by Oni at the entrance and also inside of the house, as well as decorate holly which has painful thorns.
 In other words, the Japanese are trying to protect themselves from bad luck.